kkensuke/myjb/basic/packageManager.md

 - Python: pip, conda
 - R: conda, CRAN

+We (install homebrew and) make a venv (virtual environment) to manage python packages in the following.

 ## [Homebrew](https://docs.brew.sh/Installation)
 Homebrew is the Missing Package Manager for macOS (or Linux).